 Using the complex propagation constant $\gamma$ and the line impedance $Z_0$, we can calculate the RLCG parameters using the following relationships: $$ R = \text{Re}(\gamma Z_0), \quad L = \text{Im}(\gamma Z_0)/\omega, \quad G = \text{Re}(\gamma/Z_0), \quad C = \text{Im}(\gamma/Z_0)/\omega $$ where $\omega = 2\pi f$.

 The RLCG parameters are shown below.
-Note that since the dielectric is lossless, $G$ is actually zero and the plotted values are due to numerical noise.
+Note that since the dielectric is lossless, $G$ is actually zero and the plotted values are due to small amounts of numerical noise.

 # Plot RLCG